jokecamp/jokecamp.com/_posts/2014-03-08-guide-to-football-and-soccer-data-and-apis.markdown

     api/?Action=commentaries&APIKey=###&match_id=[MATCH_ID]

 <a name="CrowdScores"></a>
-#### CrowdScores and FastestLiveScores
+#### CrowdScores and FastestLiveScores API

-[CrowdScores](https://crowdscores.com/) is a UK company trying to crowd-source the football data collection process.
+[CrowdScores](https://crowdscores.com/) is a UK company that uses a crowd-sourcing football data collection process.
 You sign up for an account and report game events to their servers.
 They have web/iphone/android interfaces for reporting.
 They reward the top data reporters.
 The collected data is then available as an API on [FastestLiveScores.com](http://fastestlivescores.com/).
 They currently offer [three different API tiers](http://fastestlivescores.com/live-scores-api-feed/).
-Basic, Pro and Complete.
-The basic tier is suppose to be free with 3 calls allowed per hour.
-However, looks like they are only giving keys on a user by user basis.
-I requested access to the basic tier but have not received access yet.
-I only received an email asking me why I needed access and what I planned to do with their API.
+Free trial ($0), Basic ($100 per month) and Pro (price unlisted).
+View the [API documentation](https://api.crowdscores.com/docs/v1#).

+Example endpoints and parameters:

+    /teams{?round_ids,competition_ids}
+    /matches{?team_id,round_ids,competition_id,from,to}
+    /competitions
+    /rounds{?competition_ids}
+    /seasons
+    /league-table/{round_id}
+    /league-tables?{team_id,round_id,competition_id}
+    /football_states
+    /events
+    /playerstats?{team_ids,round_ids,competition_ids,season_ids}

 <a name="xmlsoccer"></a>
 #### XMLSoccer.com